allbertuu/sneakers/README.md

 - Creating a custom adjust price with javascript function
 #### React.js
 - Using map loop for create dynamic elements
-- Using CSS Modules to only style components (without having a CSS Global)
+- Using CSS Modules to style individual components (without having a CSS Global)
 - Using React Hook _useToggle_ (very useful)
 - Components with conditional styles
 - Creating custom Hooks
+- Using React Context
 - Fetch API

 ### Continued development 🎯

 - Refine my knowledge of create responsive pages
-- Create modals more easily.
+- Create modals more easily, elegant and smooth.

 ### Useful resources ✨